 Redis is an open source (BSD licensed) key value store that can operate as both an in-memory store and as cache.
 A data structure server in it’s own right, it can be easily paired with a relational database like MySQL to speed things up by caching database queries.

 WordPress uses a MySQL database to cache internal application objects (breadcrumbs, menu items, etc.) which is generally an expensive process.
-Since the database also handles queries for page requests this can contributes to one of the most common bottlenecks in WordPress, often causing increased load-times.
+Since the database also handles queries for page requests this can contribute to one of the most common bottlenecks in WordPress, often causing increased load-times.

 When a user requests a WordPress page for the first time, a MySQL query is performed on the server.
 Redis caches this query, so when another user requests the same WordPress page, the results are provided from Redis without the need to query the database again.